Q: What are the origins of America’s national anthem?

 Americans do, however, know about the War of Independence – they know who sewed the first flag [Betsy Ross], and about Mary Pickersgill, the maker of the Star Spangled Banner flag hoisted over Fort McHenry during the battle of Baltimore.
 [The banner now hangs in the Smithsonian.]

-The history of America’s national anthem is explored in a BBC Radio 4 documentary, O Say Can You See?, available on BBC iPlayer.
-To listen, click here.
+The history of America’s national anthem was explored in a 2014 BBC Radio 4 documentary, O Say Can You See?, available on BBC iPlayer to listen now.